MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-enable-for-encrypted-columns.md

   - Doesn't support changing the encryption type from deterministic to randomized, so while it unlocks in-place encryption for columns encrypted using deterministic encryption, it doesn't enable rich computations.
 You need to re-encrypt the columns using randomized encryption.
   - Doesn't allow you to selectively convert some of the columns, associated with a given column master key.
   - Introduces key management overhead - you need to create a new column master key and make it available to applications that query the impacted columns.

 For information on how to rotate a column master key, see [Rotate enclave-enabled keys](always-encrypted-enclaves-rotate-keys.md).

 ## Method 2: Rotate the column master key and re-encrypt columns using randomized encryption in-place
-This method involves executing Method 1 as the first stage, and subsequently re-encrypting columns (that currently deterministic encryption) with randomized encryption to unlock rich queries.
+This method involves executing Method 1 as the first stage, and subsequently re-encrypting columns, which currently use deterministic encryption, with randomized encryption to unlock rich queries.

 - Pros:
-  - Re-encrypts data in-place, and thus it is a recommended method to enable rich queries for encrypted columns that current use deterministic encryption and contain large amounts of data.
+  - Re-encrypts data in-place, and thus it is a recommended method to enable rich queries for encrypted columns that currently use deterministic encryption and contain large amounts of data.
 Step 1 (the column master key rotation) unlocks in-place encryption for columns using deterministic encryption, so step 2 (re-encrypting columns) can be performed in-place.
   - Can enable the enclave functionality for multiple columns at scale.

 - Cons: